Bianca-Pasat/MOI/docs/source/integration.rst

 ~~~~~~~~~~~~~~~~~~~

 LipidR will produce differentially expressed features for each category
 of lipids.
-Subsequently, LipiDB, using KREGGREST will find genes
+Subsequently, LipiDB, using KREGGREST and a local daabase, will find genes
 associated to these differentially expressed lipids, for each category.
-Input is the result of lipidR or in other words a txt file that has deregulated lipids along with their logFC and pval (In that order the columns)
+Input is the result of lipidR or in other words a txt file that has deregulated lipids along with their logFC and pval (Columns should be in that order).
-.
 The results are in as form of a text file and a heatmap.

-If the user wants to run LipiDB alone they need to declare it in nextflow.config:
+If the user wants to run LipiDB alone they need to declare it in nextflow.confi:

 .. code:: bash